19th May, 2015

 If you are registered for GST and the value of the purchase is more than $82.50 GST inclusive you must provide your customers with a tax invoice.
 Particularly upon request, you must provide it to them within 28 days.

 And keep in mind, an invoice is an official record of a transaction, which means that if you get any details wrong when sending your invoice, there’s a very specific way to rectify the situation and not doing so may create legal headaches.

 In order for you to claim the GST credits documents must be kept as proof such as receipts, invoices, cash register dockets, bank and credit card statements to support your claims.
 If you have sales over $1000 on your tax invoice you are also required to add your customer’s identity and their address or ABN.

 Six things you need to have tax compliant invoicing

 Here is an example of a tax invoice from the ATO Website:

-You have the ability to add some other features to your Tax Invoice to enable faster payment which also improves cashflow.
-Here are 3 great tips:
+You have the ability to add some other features to your Tax Invoice to enable faster payment which also improves cash flow.